 - Some people just don’t want to pick up the 10 ton phone and talk to a creditor, let alone a debt collector, and would rather a debt settlement company do all the heavy lifting.

 We get it.
 Different strokes for different folks.
-The CRN debt relief program is designed to educate and inform.
-The do-it-yourself-ers will take the information in the debt settlement program and run with it.
+The do-it-yourself-ers will take the information from this site and run with it.
 Some of the DIY-ers will see the value in becoming a CRN member so they can work with a pro one on one in order to maximize savings, timing and to navigate things that inevitably change along their debt settlement journey.
 Some people will only ask a debt settlement company to step in when they are dealing with later stages of debt collection, or if they hit a road block with a tough account.

 3. And money (this is the stuff your running short of, or you would not be reading through the debt relief program on this here web site).